Will staff be wearing PPE when my child returns to school on 8 March 2021?

 Why isn’t there any social distancing on my child’s school bus?

-In the government guidance from 2 July 2020, which outlined plans for returning to schools for September 2020, the requirement for social distancing for all children travelling on designated school transport was removed.
+In the government guidance from 2 July 2020, which outlined plans for returning to schools for September 2020 and March 2021, the requirement for social distancing for all children travelling on designated school transport was removed.

 Can I take my child to school during COVID-19 and keep my child’s place on the school bus?